amoghskanda/amoghskanda/README.md

 - 👋 Hey, @amoghskanda here
-- 👀 interested in Machine Learning and Computer Vision
+- 👀 interested in Machine Learning, Computer Vision and Big Data
-- 🌱 I’m currently learning LSTMs and hosting ML applications on Cloud
+- 🌱 I’m currently learning how to host ML applications on Cloud
 - You can HMU via mail, amoghs387@gmail.com

 <!---